Upcoming session

 Materials Provided: All materials and tools are provided, including authentic Japanese sarashi cloth.

-Note: A minimum of four (4) participants is required.
+Note: A minimum of five (5) participants is required.
 If the minimum is not met 24 hours before the course begins, the workshop will be cancelled and a full refund will be issued.

 Xiaoxiao Yarn | Sashiko practitioner and Instructor